ChemeketaCS/csweb/content/assignments/cs161/database/index.md

 ### Cleaning .csv Files

-Fields are seperated with commas, so what happens if there is a comma in the field like cell B below?\
+Fields are separated with commas, so what happens if there is a comma in the field like cell B below?\
 ![data fields containing hello there, "a, b, c", "Sue 'Mad Skills' Smith"](csv.png)